Clubtail Dragonflies: Gomphidae

 Females have gray eyes and lack the club-like tail.

-The majority of genera and species inhabit areas east of the Rocky Mountains and they get recognized by common names such as clubtail, snaketail, ringtail and grappletail.
+The majority of clubtail genera and species inhabit areas east of the Rocky Mountains.
+Apart from spinyleg and clubtail, Gomphidae species also go by common names such as snaketail, ringtail and grappletail.

-None of the species are very widespread, and they adapt to slow and fast moving water areas at all elevations.
+None of the Gomphidae species exhibit widespread geographical ranges.
+Each genera and species chooses a particular ecosystem and tends to stay put.
+Unsurprisingly, they adapt to slow and fast moving water areas at all elevations.

 Calling western North American home, the Grappletail (Octogomphus specularis and North America's sole Octogomphus species), inhabits cool mountain streams from British Columbia, south through California.